FeldiPat/ASE22-Neatest-Artifact/README.md

-# Artifact Repository ASE 2022 - Testing Game-like Programs using Neuroevolution
+# Artifact Repository ASE 2022 - Neuroevolution-Based Generation of Tests and Oracles for Games

 # Repository Structure